Melville Island (Northwest Territories and Nunavut)

-Melville Island (île Melville; ᐃᓗᓪᓕᖅ, Ilulliq) is an uninhabited member of the Queen Elizabeth Islands of the Arctic Archipelago.
-With an area of 42149 km2, it is the 33rd largest island in the world and Canada's eighth largest island.
+Melville Island is an uninhabited member of the Queen Elizabeth Islands of the Arctic Archipelago.
+With an area of 42,330.26 km2, it is the 33rd largest island in the world and Canada's eighth largest island.

 Mountains on Melville Island, some of the largest in the western Canadian Arctic, reach heights of 750 m.

 Melville Island is shared by the Northwest Territories, which is responsible for the western half of the island, and Nunavut, which is responsible for most of the eastern half.
 The border runs along the 110th meridian west.
 The eastern half of the island contains two subnational pene-exclaves that lie west of the 110th meridian and form part of the Northwest Territories.
 These can be reached by land only from Nunavut.

 Geography

 The island is located between Prince Patrick Island in the northwest, Eglinton Island in the west, and Byam Martin Island in the east.
 Across Viscount Melville Sound in the south lies Victoria Island.

 The island has little or no vegetation.
 Where continuous vegetation occurs, it usually consists of hummocks of mosses, lichens, grasses, and sedges.
 The only woody species, the dwarf willow, grows as a dense twisted mat crawling along the ground.

 Ibbett Bay is a fjord on the western side of the island, running approximately 55 km long.